gbalaji27/PA3IntialBot/README.md

     - Workers are assigned tasks based on their capabilities and the current simulation requirements.
     - Logs or notifications may be generated to track worker assignments and actions.

-**Note:**
-- This README provides an overview of the worker management system and its functionality.
-Actual implementation may vary based on specific requirements and environment configurations.
-- Ensure proper initialization of worker information and lists before executing the worker assignment logic.
-- Adjust parameters and conditions as per the requirements of the simulation environment.